IIC2513-2017-1/grupo-3/README.md

 # grupo-3

+TO DO:

+* Create tags model;
+* ...

-This README would normally document whatever steps are necessary to get the application up and running.
+Steps necessary to get the application up and running:

+1. rails db:drop db:migrate
+2. ...

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.0

 * System dependencies